jsdoc-type-pratt-parser/jsdoc-type-pratt-parser/README.md

   passes the catharsis linkcss tests
     ✓ type application
     ✓ name expression for a class within a module

+  lexer
+    ✓ should lex name
+    ✓ should parse a complex expression

+  124 passing (77ms)
+  4 pending
+  9 failing
 ```

 Getting started